funnypapaya/uxagustina-portfolio/case-studies/crow.md

   <figcaption style="color: var(--color-dark-grey);">Mockup I created for the dashboard of the app.</figcaption>
 </figure>

-One of those added flows was the cohort creation wizard, including the smart pricing feature.
-This new flow gave the primary user (sales/marketing exec) more control over the cohort creation process, going from just picking countries and naming the cohort, to additionally defining a specific currency for this cohort, selecting the products that will be included or affected by this cohort, and modifying the pricing structure for each product and plan.
+One of those added flows was the **cohort creation wizard**, including the **smart pricing feature**.

+This new flow gave the primary user (sales/marketing exec) more control over the cohort creation process, going from just picking countries and naming the cohort, to additionally:

+- Defining a specific currency for this cohort
+- Selecting the products that will be included or affected by this cohort
+- Modifying the pricing structure for each product and plan

 At the same time, this could be done much more easily thanks to the in-depth automatic recommendations in smart pricing, which took into consideration data points such as the base plan pricing, the selected area's PPP, and annual/monthly rounding to get whole numbers.

 {{#> carousel }}
   <div class="swiper-slide carousel-content"><img src="/images/case-studies/crow/wizard1.jpg" class="content-images"/></div>